-10. The determining of this new Instrument finalises the investigation in relation to Scheuermann's disease as advertised in the Government Notices Gazette of 9 December 2015.
+10. The determining of this Instrument finalises the investigation in relation to hookworm disease as advertised in the Government Notices Gazette of 12 May 2015.

 References

 11. A list of references relating to the above condition is available to any person or organisation referred to in subsection 196E(1)(a) to (c) of the VEA.
 Any such request must be made in writing to the Repatriation Medical Authority at the following address: